igorbash/PostQuantumProject/Readme.md

     * We can use any KEM (classic, hybrid, pq only) from the list: https://github.com/open-quantum-safe/oqs-provider#algorithms

+    * For now, classical algorithms are safe.
+But when they won't, attacker could decrypt old data they saved.
+So the best option is to use at least Hybrid KEMS for our data to be secure in the future to (if someone collects it).
+The use of hybrid signatures can be delayed.

 5. Stop the docker compose:
     - docker-compose down